Computer programming: Context

 In 1957, there were approximately 15,000 computer programmers employed in the U.S., a figure that accounts for 80% of the world's active developers.
-In 2014, there were approximately 18.5 million professional programmers in the world, of which 11 million can be considered professional and 7.5 million student or hobbyists.
+In 2014, there were approximately 18.5 million programmers in the world, of which 11 million can be considered professional and 7.5 million student or hobbyists.
 Before the rise of the commercial Internet in the mid-1990s, most programmers learned about software construction through books, magazines, user groups, and informal instruction methods, with academic coursework and corporate training playing important roles for professional workers.

 The first book containing specific instructions about how to program a computer may have been Maurice Wilkes, David Wheeler, and Stanley Gill's Preparation of Programs for an Electronic Digital Computer (1951).
 The book offered a selection of common subroutines for handling basic operations on the EDSAC, one of the world's first stored-program computers.

 When high-level languages arrived, they were introduced by numerous books and materials that explained language keywords, managing program flow, working with data, and other concepts.
 These languages included FLOW-MATIC, COBOL, FORTRAN, ALGOL, Pascal, BASIC, and C. An example of an early programming primer from these years is Marshal H. Wrubel's A Primer of Programming for Digital Computers (1959), which included step-by-step instructions for filling out coding sheets, creating punched cards, and using the keywords in IBM's early FORTRAN system.
 Daniel McCracken's A Guide to FORTRAN Programming (1961) presented FORTRAN to a larger audience, including students and office workers.

 In 1961, Alan Perlis suggested that all university freshmen at Carnegie Technical Institute take a course in computer programming.
 His advice was published in the popular technical journal Computers and Automation, which became a regular source of information for professional programmers.

 Programmers soon had a range of learning texts at their disposal.
 Programmer's references listed keywords and functions related to a language, often in alphabetical order, as well as technical information about compilers and related systems.
 An early example was IBM's Programmers' Reference Manual: the FORTRAN Automatic Coding System for the IBM 704 EDPM (1956).